Lawd-STAR/DetStream-Vision-Agents/docs/ai/instructions/ai-events-example.md

 # Event System Developer Guide

-This guide explains how to use the event system when building plugins for stream-agents.
+This guide explains how to use the event system when building plugins for vision-agents.
 The event system provides a centralized way to handle asynchronous communication between components.

 ## Table of Contents